Pumping out 30,000V on a dining room table

 As often happens, I stumbled upon an interesting video:

 I knew about tesla coils, but had never seen one that could play music.
 I needed to know how it worked.
-The answer: by replacing the traditional spark gap (acting as a crude switch) with a transistor, you can switch the coil on and off at a rate modulated by an audio signal.
+The answer: by replacing the traditional spark gap (acting as a crude switch) with a transistor, I could switch the coil on and off at a rate modulated by an audio signal.

 As an added bonus, with this design the device can be shrunk considerably - since a transistor provides the alternating current to the coil’s primary winding, a small DC power supply can be used in place of a bulky mains transformer.
 I never felt compelled to build a large-scale tesla coil, but a small tabletop-sized one would be fun to have.

-A (somewhat crazy) experimenter in Slovakia has documented his SSTC build (based upon an earlier design), and we will use this proven design to build ours.
+A (somewhat crazy) experimenter in Slovakia has documented his SSTC build (based upon an earlier design), and I used this proven design to build my own.

-The circuit is straightforward, but requires a few components I don’t have on hand.
+The circuit is straightforward, but required a few components I did not have on hand.

-For the secondary coil, we need insulated copper wire with a diameter of 0.25mm:
+For the secondary coil, I needed insulated copper wire with a diameter of 0.25mm:

-For the high-voltage transistor, we need an IRFP460:
+For the high-voltage transistor, I needed an IRFP460:

-Because of the novelty, we will follow the original build and use a Russian high-voltage disc-style power capacitor:
+Because of the novelty, I followed the original build and used a Russian high-voltage disc-style power capacitor:

 Along with some high-voltage film capacitors:

-In order to wind the secondary coil, we need a 6.3cm diameter pipe with a height of at least 13.5cm (possibly more).
-We quickly model a tube (with an extension) in 3dsmax and print it out on an Ender 3:
+In order to wind the secondary coil, I needed a 6.3cm diameter pipe with a height of at least 13.5cm.
+I modeled a tube (with an extension) in 3dsmax and printed it out on an Ender 3:

-And lastly, to power everything we need to deliver up to 8A at 30V from a DC power supply:
+And lastly, to power everything I needed to deliver up to 8A at 30V from a DC power supply:

-Since this build is being thrown together with parts on hand, Manhattan Style seems appropriate.
-We attach the transistor to a spare heatsink (with some thermal paste), and attach the potentiometer and knob to a scrap 3d printed panel (leftover from a previous build).
+Since this build was thrown together with parts on hand, Manhattan Style seemed appropriate.
+I attached the transistor to a spare heatsink (with some thermal paste), and attached the potentiometer and knob to a scrap 3D-printed panel (leftover from a previous build).

-Winding the secondary coil is tedious work, but is successful.
-A copper spike is added to the top of the coil to control where (and how) the arcing occurs:
+Winding the secondary coil was tedious work, but was successful.
+A copper spike was added to the top of the coil to control where (and how) the arcing occurs:

-The end result looks sketchy, but works great:
+The end result looked sketchy, but worked great: